 1. Raw Materials

 Naturally, one of the primary costs for construction companies is raw materials.
 Inventory upkeep is a primary concern for construction companies.
-Running out of material in the middle of a job or excessive delays in getting material to start new projects can add numerous costs.
-Additionally, recent Trump import tariffs could impact the prices of some raw materials and consequent cost to your business.
+Running out of material in the middle of a job or excessive delays in getting material to start new projects can add many costs.

-Nevertheless, the cost of raw material depends on the types and size of projects your company takes on.
+The cost of raw material depends on the types and sizes of projects your company takes on.
 For example, the cost of commercial construction materials averages between $16 and $20 per square foot.
-With additional finishing, this cost can increase up to $40 per square foot.
+With additional finishing, this cost can increase up to $30 or $40 per square foot.
 On the other hand, the average cost per square foot for residential construction is about $150.

 2. Tools and Equipment